-It appears that, within stastistical boundaries, the retention and course completion data for the chemistry department closely matches the district averages.
-The average GPA of our students tends to be slightly lower, but the number of rigorous science and math courses that our students generally have to take tend to have that effect on their collective GPA.
+It appears that, within statistical boundaries, the retention and course completion data for the chemistry department closely matches the District averages.
+The average GPA of our students tends to be slightly lower than the District average.
+But this is as expected as the number of rigorous science and math courses that our students have to take tend to have that effect on their cumulative GPA.